davidrayoussef/funcifyr/README.md

-F.orify() // runs 2 functions on arg, returns true if either true F.partialify() // creates copy of a function with preset first param F.pipe() // runs a function on passed-in results of another F.randomify() // returns random integer
+F.orify() // runs 2 functions on arg, returns true if either true F.partialify() // creates copy of a function with preset first param F.pipe() // runs a function on passed-in results of another F.pluck() // plucks props from objects in array F.randomify() // returns random integer
-F.repeat() // repeats a string a number of times F.style() // creates style objects to style HTML elements inline F.thenify() // creates sequence of chainable actions F.uniqify() // removes duplicates
+F.repeat() // repeats a string a number of times F.styleify() // creates style objects to style HTML elements inline F.thenify() // creates sequence of chainable actions F.uniqify() // removes duplicates
 F.whenify() // runs function when result of a function predicate is true